 No matter how many times you have performed a service, your customer views themselves as unique.
 They have their own makeup, opinions, (and most importantly) expectations for your HVAC business.
-They may not understand the in’s and out’s of the installation process or what a routine maintenance actually consists of, but they are holding you and your technicians to a certain standard.
+They may not understand the in’s and out’s of the installation process, the HVAC tools needed, or what a routine maintenance actually consists of, but they are holding you and your technicians to a certain standard.
 That standard being the value your services provide to them.
 So how exactly do you know if you are meeting or exceeding customer expectations?
 Follow these three tips to make sure you are always delivering value to your customers.

 Diagnose before you prescribe

 When a customer requests services they may have a definitive understanding of what they need, while others may have no clue.
 Some customers may think they know what services they need only to find they missed the mark.
 It is your job to cut through the noise, assess their situation, and provide solutions that directly remedy their problem.
 But are you taking the same approach to your customer interactions?
 Building value is tied directly to the customer’s motivations.
 What do your customers really want?
 Is it time?
 Convenience?
 Professional work?
 Spending time to learn more about your customers ensures that you are continually tailoring your HVAC solutions and services to provide value that is specific to that individual customer.
 This personalization allows you to delivery value to every customer – no matter their motivation.

 Present the customer with options